philtoms/ng-boilerplate-shop/README.md

 Install Node.js and then:

 ```
-$ git clone git://github.com/philtoms/ng-boilerplate-shop
+$ git clone git://github.com/philtoms/ng-boilerplate-shop your-shop
-$ cd ng-boilerplate-shop
+$ cd your-shop
 $ sudo npm -g install grunt-cli karma bower
 $ npm install
 $ bower install
 $ grunt watch
 ```

-To see the initial website out of the box, open `file:///path/to/ng-boilerplate-shop/build/index.html` in your browser.
+To see the initial website out of the box, open `file:///path/to/your-shop/build/index.html` in your browser.

 ***
 ## Overview

 By default ngBoilerPlateShop operates completely client side.
 This has some interesting consequences:

 - There are no server transactions that can be exploited - the website is secure up to the point of actual purchase transactions.
-XSS and XSRF type vulnerabilities are, or should be, handled by the payment gateway service.
+XSS and XSRF type vulnerabilities are (really should be) handled by the payment gateway service.
 For example, the [Worldpay™](http://www.worldpay.com/products/index.php?page=ecom&c=) payment gateway accepts but does not require any customer information to be transmitted across the wire.

 - The website operates in session scope only.
 No cookies or client-side storage technologies are used.
 Customer interaction is completely anonymous outside of the hosted payment gateway.

 - The website is a stand-alone application.
 Once loaded it will continue to operate offline.
 The shop will be available for browsing (like early opening Sundays).
 The customer can complete their purchase when they come back online.

-ngBoilerPlateShop kicks off with a fully initialized ngBoilerplate build environment so read these [docs](http://joshdmiller.github.com/ng-boilerplate) first.Then read about the major components of the application and the example scenarios that maybe match your requirements.
+ngBoilerPlateShop kicks off with a fully initialized ngBoilerplate build environment so read these [docs](http://joshdmiller.github.com/ng-boilerplate) first.
+Then read about the major components of the application and the example scenarios that maybe match your needs.

 Lets get started!